prime-8-consulting/meteor-oauth2/packages/meteor-oauth2-client/README.md

 another meteor application.
 https://github.com/prime-8-consulting/meteor-oauth2/tree/master/examples

-You will need to run both the resourceOwner (the site that holds the usernames and passwords) and the resourceServer (the site that performs the oauth request).
+You will need to run both the resourceServer (the site that holds the usernames and passwords) and the clientApplication (the site that performs the oauth request).
 There is detailed instructions on how to start both applications.
 They are already configured to work together, so you should have no problem getting things going.